How much is the monthly fee? What does it include?

 When does the Board Meet?

-Board Meetings are typically held on the 3rd Thursday of each month at 3:00 p.m.
+Board Meetings are typically held quarterly in 2018.
+Dates are posted on Clubhouse bulletin board.
 All RESIDENTS are welcomed and encouraged to attend.
 After adjournment, residents are allowed to comment on COA issues and encouraged to talk with the Property Manager for specific unit issues.

 Is there an age requirement to live at The Cloister?